jeevanbisht/ConditionalAccessPolicies/api/CAPolicies-update.md

 The following example updates the definition of the token lifetime policy and sets it as the organization default.

 ##### Request
 Here is an example of the request.
+Where we update the Policy displayName

 ```http
 PATCH https://graph.microsoft.com/beta/conditionalaccesspolicies/{id}